codegouvfr/codegouvfr-sources/README.md

 # Get the data

-The list of organizations/groups accounts is maintained on [codegouvfr-sources](https://git.sr.ht/~etalab/codegouvfr-sources).
+The list of organizations accounts is maintained on [codegouvfr-sources](https://git.sr.ht/~etalab/codegouvfr-sources).

 From these sources, data are then fetched by